dse/old-timey-mono-font/OFL.md

 Copyright (c) 2024, Darren Embry.

-This Font Software is licensed under the SIL Open Font License, Version 1.1.
+This Font Software is licensed under the SIL Open Font License, Version 1.1.<br>
-This license is copied below, and is also available with a FAQ at:
+This license is copied below, and is also available with a FAQ at:<br>
-https\://openfontlicense.org
+https\://openfontlicense.org<br>
 &nbsp;

 \----------------------------------------------------------------------